robcarver17/skipperman/docs/import_membership_list_help.md

 *If a sailor is in the system as an unconfirmed member, but doesn't appear in the imported membership list*

 This is likely to happen if a sailor was originally added to the system as part of an event but we didn't know if they were members or not.
-The sailor is confirmed in the system as a none member.
+The sailor is marked in the system as a none member.

-*If a sailor is in the imported membership list, and there are no remotely similar sailors in the system*
+*If a sailor is in the imported membership list, and there are no remotely similar sailors in the system, and is of Cadet age*

 This is likely to happen if a sailor has just joined, but hasn't yet done any events.
 The sailor is added to the system as a new sailor, and marked as a member.

+*If a sailor is in the imported membership list, and there are no remotely similar sailors in the system, and is not of Cadet age*

+This occurs because the membership list most likely includes adult members.
+We ignore them.

 *If a sailor is in the imported membership list, and there broadly similar (but not identical) sailors in the system already*